Hormones play a BIG role in how you look and feel.

 According to Dr. Sears, plastic is perhaps the number one worst culprit to the female hormonal balance and health.
 Because in today’s world, it’s really hard to avoid plastics, it’s everywhere.

 Take for example Bisphenol A (BPA).
-It’s used to make rigid plastics for consumer products, including food and drink containers, and the coatings that line food and beverage cans.
+It’s used to make rigid plastics for consumer products, including personal care products, food and drink containers, and the coatings that line food and beverage cans.

 BPA acts like synthetic estrogen in your body.
 Once this fake estrogen invades your system, it acts quickly and disrupts the natural functioning of your hormones and your cells.